tanvincible/GitX/blogs/Week-4.md

 Cherry-picking is a powerful feature in GitX that allows you to apply the changes from a specific commit onto another branch.
 It's a handy way to selectively apply changes without merging entire branches.

-### ls reflog
+### reflog

-The `ls reflog` command displays the reference logs, which keep track of changes to the repository's references (e.g., branches, tags).
+The `reflog` command displays the reference logs, which keep track of changes to the repository's references (e.g., branches, tags).
 It can be helpful for understanding the history of reference updates.

 ### log

 The `log` command in GitX shows the commit history of the repository.
 It displays information such as commit messages, authors, dates, and commit hashes.
 It's a useful command for tracking changes and understanding the project's evolution.

-### ls file
+### ls-files

 The `ls file` command allows you to list the files in a specific commit or tree.
 It can be handy for inspecting the contents of a particular snapshot in the repository's history.